We offer full catering and bar services.

 Please consult us before sending out RSVPs with meal selections, or before finalizing your menu.

-The ballroom accommodates 100 people maximum for a formal sit down dinner (up to 12 tables seating between 6 and 9 people each).
+The ballroom accommodates 99 people maximum for a formal sit down dinner with 11 tables of 9 people each.
 For a more casual stand- up reception, we can accommodate up to 150 with small tables and chairs.

 Wine: We can order any wine from the SAQ you wish, however we need at least three (3) weeks’ notice to verify availability.
 There is a $9.50/btl corkage fee on top of the SAQ pricing.
 We will estimate the amount needed with your input and order that amount, keeping in mind that leftover wine cannot leave the premises, the total of which will be added to your bill.
 If ever the wine ordered for your reception runs out, we can always use our House Wines as back up so there is no worry about running out of wine.